CU-Robotics/buff-code/src/README.md

 In each directory, there is a build system and source code.
 Each produces executable(s) that runs on the robot or helps develop other programs that run on the robot.

 ## Buffpy
 Buffpy is a python tool to simplify building and deploying projects.
+It exists in buff-code/buffpy/scripts though, it can be called from anywhere (because it is on the PATH thanks to buff.bash)